prachi1210/gmail-contacts-import/README.md

 # Gmail Contacts Import

-A simple web app in PHP allowing login with Google using oAuth 2.0 and import contacts using Contacts 3.0 API.
+A simple web app in PHP allowing login with Google using OAuth 2.0 and import contacts using Contacts 3.0 API.
 Each login is stored in a database.

 ####Instructions for setup